gorenje/millieons.org/w/cognitive_dissonance.md

 ### Adam Curtis

 If you want hear more about this, then [Adam Curtis](https://en.wikipedia.org/wiki/Adam_Curtis) is a good start.
 In particular his last documentary [*Can't Get You Out of My Head*](https://thoughtmaybe.com/cant-get-you-out-of-my-head/).

+### George Orwell

+George Orwell describes [doublethink](https://en.wikipedia.org/wiki/Doublethink) in his book *1984*.
+Doublethink is also a type of cognitive dissonance however for the purposes of indoctrination.
+Doublethink is something that should be avoided.
+But *1984* is definitely something worth reading.